alphaXiv/paper-implementations/OmniDocBench-Evals/README.md

 Follow the installation guide in case of any doubts in [`src/DeepSeek-OCR-master/README.md`](DeepSeek-OCR-master/README.md).

-CAUTION: DO NOT install OLMOCR and DeepSeek-OCR in the same conda environment to avoid package conflicts.
+CAUTION: DO NOT install olmOCR2 and DeepSeek-OCR in the same conda environment to avoid package conflicts.

 ### 2. OLMOCR Setup